tibs/beyond-spellchecking-talk/notes.rst

 terms that aren't acknowledged in that common footer, and then we would want to be able to say this per-section.)

+  Nice use of ``scope`` in https://github.com/errata-ai/vale/issues/184, which checks in scope "link" for links that have names like ``this``.

 Capitalisation
 ~~~~~~~~~~~~~~

-(vale: ``capitalization``)

-  Checks that the text in the specified scope is capitalized according to the chosen scheme.
-  Supports exceptions, scope.
+Example message:

-  "'Badly Capitalised Heading' should be in sentence case"
+* ``'Badly Capitalised Heading' should be in sentence case``

-  *We use this*

-  Note: The capitalization metrics are *not* necessarily as simple as one might expect.
-  For instance, ``$sentence`` isn't just "first word must start with a capital, rest
-  must not".
-This is a Good Thing in practice, if harder to explain.

 While this is very useful, it's hard to think of how to make it well
 specified, easy to understand, and doing what one wants.
 There are some
 external rules on this sort of thing, which can be adopted.

 Problems: consider ``iPhone prices``, ``The importance of NASA``,
-``Remembering Terry Jones``.
+``Remembering Terry Jones``, which are all correctly formed.

+Note: The Vale capitalization metrics are *not* necessarily as simple as one
+might expect.
+For instance, ``$sentence`` isn't just "first word must start
+with a capital, rest must not".
+This is a Good Thing in practice, if harder to
+explain.
+I think any system implementing this is going to have some apparent
+oddities.

+.. admonition:: Vale ``capitalization``

+  Checks that the text in the specified scope is capitalized according to the chosen scheme.
+  Supports exceptions, scope.

+  *We use this*

 Aside: Looking at the raw text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Example messages:

+* ``In reStructuredText, one backtick without a role becomes italics``
+* ``In markdown, two backticks is redundant - did you mean single backtick?``
+* ``Use reStructuredText link format, not markdown``

 It can sometimes be useful to make a rule apply the original raw text, so that the markup can also be inspected.